 *Bayfront, Bras Basah, Bugis, Chinatown, City Hall, Clarke Quay, Dhoby Ghaut, Downtown, Esplanade, Lavender, Marina Bay, Orchard, Outram Park, Promenade, Raffles Place, Somerset, Tanjong Pagar and Telok Ayer.

 While the previous tip only works for those heading towards the CBD every morning, this one is for everyone!
 Register your EZ-link on travelsmartrewards.sg and start earning points for all the trips you make on the MRT and LRT systems (at least 3x more points if you travel during decongesting hours).
 Use your points to win cash rewards on the Travel Smart Rewards website (they can automate this process if you have no time to track your points).

-Groupon has TONS of incredible deals.
+Shopback is number 1 at this!
+Find out the other 10 tools we recommend 🙂 Eg, Groupon Fave has TONS of incredible deals.
 Want to go for a fine dining meal on a budget?
-Just crawl through Groupon, and you’ll find a multitude of places offering their vouchers at more than 50% off (no minimum spending vouchers are the best).
+Just crawl through and you’ll find a multitude of places offering their vouchers at more than 50% off (no minimum spending vouchers are the best).
 These days you can get a bargain for anything and everything.
 From spas to music classes, you’re bound to find a good deal online.

 12. Adopt a pet instead of buying one

 Instead of buying a pet, adopt one!
 Not only do you save on upfront costs, you’ll get to save a life.

 Before paying for your online order, perform a quick Google search to check if the merchant is running any discounts.
 This can easily be done by searching ‘xxx coupon code’ (replace xxx with the dealer’s name).

 Here’s one to get you started: FRE10W for 10 free wings from Pizza Hut!